 "...
-I just want to be a psychologist," I muttered.
+I just want to be a psychologist," I muttered, flopping onto my seat.
 "The ninja thing is just to see if I can."

-"Dear, you may not be the heir," Mother began, smoothing my hair.
+"Dear, you may not be the heir," Mother began, reaching out to smooth my hair.

 "I'm just the backup heir," I snorted.
 "But yes, I know.
 Dad's the head, so I need to be able to know whose butt to kiss to make the clan happy."
 Dad's cough sounded suspiciously like a laugh.
 "I'm right, aren't I?
 Crap."

 "Because they're comfortable," I grouched, and reluctantly pulled on the kimono.
 They were appropriate for the occasion, but all the same, I hated them.
 I could barely move in them.
 I swear, all of her outfit choices had either too much fabric or not enough fabric.
-I half heartedly twisted my hair up before clipping it into place before presenting myself to my family.
-"Now, on to the execution," I drawled.
+I half heartedly twisted my hair up and stuck a chopstick through it.

 "I do wish you'd dress nicely more often," Mother said as she straightened my obi.
 "You look so pretty when you put effort into your appearance."